Skip to main content

 • Browser check!
 See if your browser is supported.

-• Use Google Chrome and Mozilla Firefox: with pop-up blockers off, JavaScript & cookies enabled and cache cleared (major browsers): How to Clear Cache in Google Chrome & How to Update Google Chrome
+• For best performance, use Google Chrome (Windows and MAC) and Mozilla Firefox (Windows and MAC) or Safari (MAC only) with pop-up blockers off, JavaScript & cookies enabled and cache cleared (major browsers): How to Clear Cache in Google Chrome & How to Update Google Chrome

 • Before you start any critical tasks in myClass, reboot your computer, close all the other programs & apps and use only myClass.